Dental Implants Ridgefield

 You’ll receive your final restoration at the end of the implant process.
 Given how many teeth you’ve lost, it might be a crown, bridge, or denture.

-The dentist won’t need long to fit the final restoration.
+We won’t need long to fit the final restoration.
 Typically, this last bit only needs some cement work.
 Your dentist will then make some last-minute changes to ensure good results.
 From there, you’ll be ready to enjoy your new, restored smile.

 Benefits of Dental Implants